CanonicalLtd/ubuntu-core-docs/docs/en/guides/build-device/board-enablement.md

 ##### Keys description

-*   `type`: the assertion type you are creating
+-   `type`: the assertion type you are creating
-*   `authority-id`, `brand-id` refer to your store account id.
+-   `authority-id`, `brand-id` refer to your store account id.
 You will find it on [your account page](https://dashboard.snapcraft.io/dev/account/), in the `Account-Id` field.
-*   `series`: the Ubuntu Core series in use
+-   `series`: the Ubuntu Core series in use
-*   `model`: a free form lower-case name for your target device
+-   `model`: a free form lower-case name for your target device
-*   `architecture`: the architecture of the device you are building the image for
+-   `architecture`: the architecture of the device you are building the image for
-*   The `gadget` and `kernel` values refer to the name of your kernel and gadget snaps
+-   The `gadget` and `kernel` values refer to the name of your kernel and gadget snaps
-*   `timestamp` is a valid timestamp you need to generate using the `date -Iseconds --utc` command
+-   `timestamp` is a valid timestamp you need to generate using the `date -Iseconds --utc` command

 Additional supported keywords for model assertion are:

 -   `required-snaps`: list of strings describing the list of additional snaps to be preinstalled
 -   `core`: define a custom core snap that needs to be used

-### Sign the model assertion
+<h3 id="heading--sign-the-model-assertion">Sign the model assertion</h3>

 Before signing the model, you need to have a valid key registered with your store account.
 Make sure the `snapcraft` and `snap` commands know about you by logging in using the email address attached to your account.